prawnzyy/tp/docs/DeveloperGuide.md

 recipe list in `ModelManager` with a `RecipeUuidMatchesPredicate` that matches the UUID that was passed into `ModifyCommand`.

-**Note**: If the argument is an invalid uuid (less than or equals to 0), a `ParseException` will be thrown and users will be informed that there is no recipe with that uuid.
+**Note**: If an invalid uuid (less than or equals to 0) is inputted, a `ParseException` will be thrown and users will be informed that the index provided is invalid.

-**Note**: If the recipe with that uuid does not exist in the app, a `CommandException` will be thrown and users will be informed that there is no recipe with that uuid.
+**Note**: If the recipe with that uuid does not exist in the app, a `CommandException` will be thrown and users will be informed that there is no recipe with that index in the recipe book.

 The following sequence diagram shows how the modify recipe feature works: